-The institution provides access to information and technology resources sufficient in scope, quality, currency, and kind at physical sites and online, as appropriate, to support its academic offerings and the research and scholarship of its faculty, staff, and students.
-These information resources, services, and facilities are consistent with the institution's educational objectives and are aligned with student learning outcomes. □ Distance Education Policy GUIDELINE: The institution provides training and support for faculty members who use technology in instruction.
+C The institution provides access to information and technology resources sufficient in scope, quality, currency, and kind at physical sites and online, as appropriate, to support its academic offerings and the research and scholarship of its faculty, staff, and students.
+These information resources, services, and facilities are consistent with the institution's educational objectives and are aligned with student learning outcomes.

+Distance Education and Technology-Mediated Instruction Policy

+GUIDELINE: The institution provides training and support for faculty members who use technology in instruction.
 Institutions offering graduate programs have sufficient fiscal, physical, information, and technology resources and structures to sustain these programs and to create and maintain a graduate-level academic culture.

-See also CFR 1.2, 1.2, 2.2 Organizational Structures and Decision-Making Processes Criteria for Review The institution's leadership, at all levels, is characterized by integrity, high performance, appropriate responsibility, and accountability.
-The institution's organizational structures and decision-making processes are clear and consistent with its purposes, support effective decision making, and place priority on sustaining institutional capacity and educational effectiveness.
+See also CFR 1.2, 2.1, 2.2

+Organizational Structures and Decision-Making Processes

+The institution's leadership, at all levels, is characterized by integrity, high performance, appropriate responsibility, and accountability.

+\bigcirc The institution's organizational structures and decision-making processes are clear and consistent with its purposes, support effective decision making, and place priority on sustaining institutional capacity and educational effectiveness.

 GUIDELINE: The institution establishes clear roles, responsibilities, and lines of authority.

 The institution has a full-time chief executive officer and a chief financial officer whose primary or full-time responsibilities are to the institution.
 In addition, the institution has a sufficient number of other qualified administrators to provide effective educational leadership and management.

-The institution has an independent governing board or similar authority that, consistent with its legal and fiduciary authority, exercises appropriate oversight over institutional integrity, policies, and ongoing operations, including hiring and evaluating the chief executive officer. □ Independent Governing Boards Policy ☐ Institutions with Related Entities Policy Institutional Units in a System Policy GUIDELINE: The governing body comprises members with the diverse qualifications required to govern an institution of higher learning.
-It regularly engages in Self-review and training to enhance its effectiveness.
-See also CFR 1.5-1.7 The institution's faculty exercises effective academic leadership and acts consistently to ensure that both academic quality and the institution's educational purposes and character are sustained. □ Collective Bargaining Policy Diversity Policy egories of full- and part-time faculty.
-See also CFR 2.1, 2.4, 2.5, 4.3, 4.4
+C .
+O The institution has an independent governing board or similar authority that, consistent with its legal and fiduciary authority, exercises appropriate oversight over institutional integrity, policies, and ongoing operations, including hiring and evaluating the chief executive officer.

+□ Independent Governing Board Policy

+Related Entities Policy

+□ Institutions within a System Policy

+GUIDELINE: The governing body comprises members with the diverse qualifications required to govern an institution of higher learning.
+It regularly engages in self-review and training to enhance its effectiveness.

+3.10 The institution's faculty exercises effective academic leadership and acts consistently to ensure that both academic quality and the institution's educational purposes and character are sustained.

+□ Collective Bargaining Policy

-GUIDELINE: The institution clearly defines the governance roles, rights, and responsibilities of all cat-
+GUIDELINE: The institution clearly defines the governance roles, rights, and responsibilities of all categories of full- and part-time faculty.